-Last Updated on September 5, 2022 by Laila Oliveira
+Last Updated on October 6, 2022 by Victor Queiroz

 Portugal’s second-biggest business hub, has seen remarkable growth in the last few years.
 We’re talking about growth in the number of businesses, co-working spaces, new expats, and students coming to experience the best universities.
 So, amidst all of this, is finding a rental in Porto a difficult task?

 Not quite as difficult as you may think it’s going to be.
 To keep it real, famous cities aren’t always the easiest to deal with, but anything worth it also comes at a cost.
 In this case, your patience will come in handy before you find your next dream accommodation.

 Keep reading till the end to know exactly how easy it is to find a rental in this stunning city and why everyone wants to grab an apartment in Porto.
 We’ll also tell you the best cities to rent near Porto if your first option doesn’t come together.
 Happy reading, and be sure to note down our tips along the way!

 While Porto’s fantastic nightlife has always been one reason behind its fame, there’s an entire list of why people love to live here.
 This colorful and lively city has won the hearts of many and proved to be an expat magnet, just like the country’s capital Lisbon.

 Living in Porto means experiencing Portugal’s traditions but also modernity, shopping centers, and workplaces.
 It comes second in line as the biggest city, with over 230,000 inhabitants, out of which 7.9% are foreigners with Residence Permits.

 The average percentage of expats nationally is nearly 6.4%, so you can see that foreigners prefer this vibrant city over others.
 This explains why housing and finding a rental in Porto are getting more challenging.